 Term Definition Annual CO2 The total carbon emissions created by the Beddington ERF and associated waste emissions treatment contract for the SLWP contract waste.
 Any guaranteed The Beddington ERF, Kingston TLS and fixed carbon emissions resulting from the target's boundary treatment of Contract waste under the SLWP Phase B contract.
 Anthropogenic All waste contains carbon.
-Carbon dioxide (CO 2 ) is part of the natural cycle of life on waste earth.
+Carbon dioxide (CO 2) is part of the natural cycle of life on waste earth.
 Waste that is derived from fossil fuels (for example plastics) accelerate climate change when they are burnt.
 This carbon was locked under the ground for millions of years and then is released.
-Aspirational target Viridor has committed to achieving an aspirational 1% saving on fixed carbon for CO2 emissions emissions from the Contract each year. saving , , , , , , , , , , , , , , , , , , , Biogenic waste Waste that is derived from carbon.
+Aspirational target Viridor has committed to achieving an aspirational 1% saving on fixed carbon for CO2 emissions emissions from the Contract each year. saving ' Biogenic waste Waste that is derived from carbon.
 When waste that is derived from plant-based material (wood, paper, organic matter) is burnt this carbon is released, but then absorbed by new plants in a short-chain cycle not impacting climate change.
 CO2e emissions CO2 is the most common GHG emitted by human activities, in terms of the quantity released and the total impact on global warming.
 As a result, the term "CO2" is sometimes used as a shorthand expression for all greenhouse gases.
 Carbon This Carbon Management Plan details how the carbon footprint of the services are to Management Plan be monitored and managed over the life of the contract and will cover the operation of the Beddington ERF and any associated transportation and transfer sites, but shall exclude elements that are outside the remit of the contract.
 Carbon This Steering Group draws together officers from the South London Waste Management Partnership, the London Boroughs of Croydon, Kingston, Merton and Sutton along Steering Group with Viridor.
 Climate Change Climate change refers to changes in the long-term distribution and severity of weather patterns caused, mainly, by global warming, which is the process by which the average surface temperature on the Earth increases.
 ESG Strategy Viridor's Environmental, Social and Governance Strategy focusing on managing carbon emissions, boosting recycling and helping Viridor to reach net zero.
 Environment The UK environmental regulator for the Beddington ERF.
 Agency Fixed carbon Relates to any emissions that Viridor has direct or indirect control over. emissions Greenhouse Gas The Greenhouse Gas protocol is a comprehensive global standardised framework to Protocol measure and manage greenhouse gas (GHG) emissions from private and public sector operations.
 Imported electricity Electricity that is imported into the ERF and Villiers Road sites, it is classified as fixed carbon under Scope 2.
 Ofgem The UK electricity and gas market regulator.
 Scope 1 - carbon Direct emissions which occur from assets that are directly owned or controlled (i.e. emissions the Beddington ERF).
-Scope 2 - carbon Indirect emissions from the generation of purchased energy, from a utility provider. emissions Scope 3 - carbon Consequence of the activities of the company but occur from sources not owned or omissions controlled by the company (i.e. employees commuting). emissions controlled by the company (i.e. employees commuting).
-Variable carbon Relates to the carbon emissions that are released into the atmosphere as part of the
+Scope 2 - carbon Indirect emissions from the generation of purchased energy, from a utility provider. emissions Scope 3 - carbon Consequence of the activities of the company but occur from sources not owned or emissions controlled by the company (i.e. employees commuting).
+Variable carbon Relates to the carbon emissions that are released into the atmosphere as part of the emissions waste treatment process itself. emissions Scope 3 - carbon emissions Variable carbon Consequence of the activities of the company but occur from sources not owned or controlled by the company (i.e. employees commuting).
+Relates to the carbon emissions that are released into the atmosphere as part of the